johnb432/ACE-grenades-in-hatches/README.md

 * **Target awareness:** The target's crew must be in one of the behaviour states defined in the array in order to be able to use the interaction.
 * **Disable player controlled targets to be attacked:** If this setting is set to true, any target that has at least 1 player in it will not be able to be ambushed.
 * **Interaction range:** Sets the maximum interaction range.
 This can be used to prevent throwing a grenade in a vehicle that has moved 100m away during the time you started the interaction.
-* **Damage dealt to units:** Allows the setting of the ACE damage applied to the crew of the target vehicle.
+* **Damage dealt to crew:** Allows the setting of the ACE damage applied to the crew of the target vehicle.
 The damage is applied randomly by both the function and the ACE damage function.
+* **Force crew dismount:** Forces the crew to dismount, regardless of the vehicle damage.
+This option allows the vehicle to not have to be disabled in order for AI to dismount.
-* **Damage dealt to hull:** Sets the amount of damage the hull will take from one grenade.
+* **Damage dealt to vehicle's hull:** Sets the amount of damage the hull will take from one grenade.
-* **Damage dealt to engine:** Sets the amount of damage the engine will take from one grenade.
+* **Damage dealt to vehicle's engine:** Sets the amount of damage the engine will take from one grenade.
-* **Damage dealt to turret:** Sets the amount of damage the turret will take from one grenade.
+* **Damage dealt to vehicle's turret:** Sets the amount of damage the turret will take from one grenade.
 * **Maximum hull damage allowed:** Sets the maximum amount of damage to the hull that can be made by multiple interactions.
 * **Maximum engine damage allowed:** Sets the maximum amount of damage to the engine that can be made by multiple interactions.
 * **Maximum turret damage allowed:** Sets the maximum amount of damage to the turret that can be made by multiple interactions.